Cassegrain10/Stark_Broadening-Griem/README.md

 You now have the library installed!

+### Understanding the Library
+Before we dive into useage examples, understanding the inluts into thr API is crucial.
 ### Using the Library
 Now we will go over several examples on how to use the library.